PhilipYip1988/python-tutorials/002_markdown/readme.md

 print("Goodbye World!")
 ```

-Note the backquote doesn't work with the left slash when it comes to inserting an escape character.

 To include the ```` ``` ```` themselves as part of the markdown text.
 Enclose the three back quotes ```` ``` ```` in four backquotes ````` ```` `````.
 To get 4 backquotes (enclose in 5 backquotes).
 The following markdown:

 `````